ka-til/P-ONE_NuTau/README.md

 # P-ONE NuTau Project

-Note - Branch BiGauss has the latest updates, yet tp be merged with the master
+Note - branch2-Sim/BiGauss has the latest updates, yet to be merged with the master

 ## Analysis